-- Building essential skills and knowledge - Making informed choices about future study and work, based on their strengths and interests - Gaining a certificate that gives them a head-start on their pathway beyond school.
+- Building essential skills, knowledge and capabilities - Making informed choices about future study and work, based on their strengths and interests - Gaining a certificate that gives them a head-start on their pathway beyond school.

 Students who successfully complete the SACE requirements are awarded the SACE certificate.